NxPKG/khulnasoft-docs/content/r2/reference/metrics-analytics.md

 | datetime      | The time that this storage value represents. |

 Metrics can be queried (and are retained) for the past 31 days.
-These datasets require an `accountTag` filter with your Cloudflare account ID.
+These datasets require an `accountTag` filter with your Khulnasoft account ID.

 ## View via the dashboard

-Per-database analytics for R2 are available in the Cloudflare dashboard.
+Per-database analytics for R2 are available in the Khulnasoft dashboard.
 To view current and historical metrics for a database:

-2. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com) and select your account.
+2. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com) and select your account.
-3. Go to the [R2 tab](https://dash.cloudflare.com/?to=/:account/workers/r2) and select your bucket.
+3. Go to the [R2 tab](https://dash.Khulnasoft.com/?to=/:account/workers/r2) and select your bucket.
 5. Select the **Metrics** tab.

 You can optionally select a time window to query.
 This defaults to the last 24 hours.

 ## Query via the GraphQL API

 You can programmatically query analytics for your R2 databases via the [GraphQL Analytics API](/analytics/graphql-api/).
-This API queries the same dataset as the Cloudflare dashboard, and supports GraphQL [introspection](/analytics/graphql-api/features/discovery/introspection/).
+This API queries the same dataset as the Khulnasoft dashboard, and supports GraphQL [introspection](/analytics/graphql-api/features/discovery/introspection/).

 ## Examples